travelping/nfv-k8s-cluster/README.md

 * Run `terraform plan` to see the execution plan
 * Run `terraform apply` to execute the plan an provision the infrastructure

+## Cluster Setup

+A Kubernetes cluster is created on a given infrastructure.
+Besides the fundamental Kubernetes components, additional resources are created to run VNFs.
+The cluster boot-strapping utilizes [kubespray](https://kubespray.io/).

+### Quick-start

 Next step is to use kubespray+ansible to deploy k8s onto the infrastructure.
 (Example steps below are based on openstack example.)